ZJU-FAST-Lab/Primitive-Planner/README.md

 roslaunch primitive_planner swarm.launch
 ```

-Wait until all the nodes have their launched process finished and keep printing "[FSM]: state: WAIT_TARGET.
+Wait until all the nodes have their launch process finished and keep printing "[FSM]: state: WAIT_TARGET.
 Waiting for trigger".

 Open another terminal, publish the trigger
 ```